gomorpheus/morpheus-docs/administration/policies/policies.rst

 Cypher Access
   Granularly set LIST, READ, WRITE, and DELETE access to arbitrary Cypher secret paths scoped globally or to specific Roles and Users.
 See the section below for a guide to establishing a Cypher access policy.
 Delayed Delete
   Delayed Delete Policies allow for soft deletion of Instances and Apps.
-Instead of deleting immediately, Instances and Apps with a Delayed Removal policy applied will be shutdown upon deletion request and hidden by default from the UI.
+Instead of deleting immediately, Instances and Apps with a Delayed Delete policy applied will be shutdown upon deletion request and hidden by default from the UI.
 The Instance/App will then be in ``Pending Removal`` status.
+In order to see Instances pending deletion on the Instances list page (|ProIns|), you must filter for "Pending Removal" status.
+These Instances will not show when filtered for "All Statuses"
 Expiration
   Sets an expiration timeframe in days after which the Instance will be deleted.
 Extensions can be auto-approved or require approval immediately or after x amount of auto-extensions using Morpheus Approvals or an Approval Integration.
 See |morpheus| `Knowledge Base <https://support.morpheusdata.com/s/article/How-to-create-an-extensions>`_ for more information about Expiration policies
 File Share Storage Quota